ritvikshrivastava/visa-assessment/docs.md

 * The API ``visa_assessment/api.py`` receives as input a CV file and assesses the text within the file against the eligibility criteria present in ``visa_assessment/eligibility.py`` using OpenAI's GPT-4o model.

-* The model is prompted to check against all levels of evidence in our static eligibility document.
+* Zero-Shot Model Prompting: The model is prompted to check against all levels of evidence in our static eligibility document.

-* Using the eligibility document as a resource, the model parses the text of the resume and finds corresponding matches to each criterion/eligibility category.
+* Information Retrieval Step: Using the eligibility document as a resource, the model parses the text of the resume and finds corresponding matches to each criterion/eligibility category.
 This code can be found in `visa_assessment/judge.py``

 * Once this list is collected, a rating is generated based on the assumptions described later.